Hong Kong 12: October 22

-Detainees' families continue to try to reach officials at Yantian detention center.
+Detainees' families continue to try to reach officials at the Yantian detention centre.
 Authorities refused meeting requests and claimed that all detainees have been appointed lawyers.
 Family lawyers further raised concerns about the legality of "state-appointed" lawyers to the only underage detainee.

 November 21

 Family members and supporters released blue and white balloons written with the detainees' names and well-wishing messages at a peak on Kat O island, an island still within Hong Kong territory but close to Shenzhen's Yantian detention center.
-Hong Kong coastguards later arrived and alleged violation of social gathering ordinance.
+Hong Kong coastguards later arrived and alleged violation of the social gathering ordinance.

 December 12

-After the alleged letters penned by the detainees arrived to their Hong Kong families, today the families held a press conference claiming that they received phone calls from self-proclaimed "lawyers of the detainees".
-The Mandarin-speaking callers allegedly asked family members for details of the detainees' Hong Kong arrest and charges, and not to mention the names of the "government-appointed lawyers".
+After the alleged letters penned by the detainees arrived to their Hong Kong families, today the families held a press conference, claiming that they received phone calls from self-proclaimed "lawyers of the detainees".
+The Mandarin-speaking callers allegedly asked family members for details of the detainees' Hong Kong arrest and charges and, not to mention, the names of the "government-appointed lawyers".

 Hong Kong residents' responses

 September

-On September 2, a Sha Tin District representative initiated a Google Form petition pleading that the Hong Kong government made sure the 12 detainees be released and returned to Hong Kong, citing precarious human rights practices by the Chinese authorities and the scarcity of information.
+On September 2, a Sha Tin District representative initiated a Google Form petition pleading that the Hong Kong government make sure the 12 detainees be released and returned to Hong Kong, citing precarious human rights practices by the Chinese authorities and the scarcity of information.

-Netizens started a hashtag "#save12hkyouths", hoping to spread the awareness of the "black-box operation" of Chinese government to social media.
+Netizens started a hashtag "#save12hkyouths", hoping to spread the awareness of the "black-box operation" of the Chinese government to social media.